Bender1011001/FBA-Bench-core/README.md

   - Screenshots: screenshot-1.svg (Dashboard), screenshot-2.svg (Leaderboard) – placeholders
   - Guidelines: Basic usage rules on the press page (clear space, no alterations; subject to update)

 Usage: Follow the basic brand guidelines on the press page.
 Assets are placeholders and should be replaced with final brand assets before launch.
-For inquiries: press@example.com (placeholder).
+For inquiries: press@fba-bench.ai.
 ## Contributing
 Contributions are welcome for the public core:
 - Propose changes to scenarios, metrics, or documentation.